By Richard Conn

 A team works best when they are all aiming at the same thing.
 Whether you have a specific project goal your team needs to fulfil, or smaller goals for the individuals within your team, they should be clear and easy to understand.
 This doesn’t mean you need to spell out the process of how to get there, but having deadlines, KPIs to measure against, or standards to be achieved all help your team to know what you are asking of them.

 These goals are particularly useful in getting the whole team on the same page and creating focus.
 Using online options like an Excel to do list can help you keep track of your team progress, and ensure everyone is aware of how the team is progressing.

 4. Use an Agile approach

 Agile projects take the opportunity to review and self-reflect throughout, not just once the final product has been developed.
-Through having regular meetings and using tools like call center WFM, you can forecast and anticipate a high volume of demand or tasks, note progress and challenges that are being faced, and adapt your team’s strategy to the circumstances.
+Through having regular meetings and using tools like a wireless phone system for small business, you can anticipate a high volume of demand or tasks, note progress and challenges that are being faced, and adapt your team’s strategy to the circumstances.
 This makes your products less likely to meet major obstacles later on in the development process.

 5. Invest in the right resources

 If you want your development team to be able to work to the best of their ability, they need to have access to the resources that make this possible.
 If you haven’t already begun a digital transformation, it’s vital to do so before going entirely remote – you need to have the right tools in place in order to succeed.
 As mentioned, communication solutions are key but they’re not the only software you should invest in.